Last updated: October 17th, 2023

 Capacity: Holds a 600mm f/2.8 lense, two standard bodies, and various other lenses

 Best for: Photographers

 If you’re a photographer and you’re looking for wheeled luggage to protect your camera gear, the Think Tank Airport Takeoff V3.0 is hands down the best rolling camera bag on the market right now.

 This wheely backpack can hold up to a 600mm f/2.8 lens, two standard camera bodies, and various other lenses and camera accessories in smaller pockets.

 With this bag, you can rest assured that your expensive camera gear is protected and secure, easily accessible, and organized.

 Another bonus is the pocket and side straps to lock in your tripod if you want to carry it on the bag.

 In terms of security, there’s a cable and combination lock that comes with the bag to lock zippers.
 And zippers are YKK RC Fuse zippers, meaning they’re durable and waterproof.

-Plus, there’s a seam-sealed rain cover included to make sure your gear is fully protected.
+Plus, there’s a seam-sealed rain cover included to protect gear fully.

 This Think Tank backpack is also made of anti-theft materials such as ballistic nylon, high-density velex, and closed-cell PU foam.

 This isn’t the lightest wheeled backpack, but if you care more about protecting and organizing expensive camera gear, this is one of the best backpacks you can purchase.

 And if the Think Tank backpack is too far out of your budget range, Amazon also offers a basic wheeled camera bag that’s a good alternative for beginner photographers: Deco Gear 3-in-1 Travel Camera Case.

 - Carry-on compliant for most domestic and international airlines

-- Pockets for all your tech gear, including a 17″ laptop pocket, smaller pockets for camera accessories, and a place to attach your tripod to the bag
+- Pockets for all your tech gear, including a 17″ laptop pocket, smaller pockets for camera accessories, and a place to attach a tripod to the bag

 - Heavy-duty 80mm wheels that are durable and quiet